-At present, mindful of the emerging nature of heat metering, Ofgem has interpreted 'competent person' to mean a person that meets all of the following criteria:
+At present, mindful of the emerging nature of heat metering, Ofgem has interpreted

+'competent person' to mean a person that meets all of the following criteria:

 - 1. An experienced and suitably qualified engineer (at least HND or equivalent in an engineering discipline from a recognised academic institution); - 2.
 Has demonstrable experience and expertise in flow measurement and heat/steam measurement systems demonstrated by training and development records; - 3.
-Has a relevant background (involved in energy, utilities, building services, heating system design, heating system operation & maintenance);

-- Covered by Professional Indemnity Insurance of at least £1m (through employer or directly); - 5.
+Has a relevant background (involved in energy, utilities, building services, heating system design, heating system operation & maintenance); - 4.
+Covered by Professional Indemnity Insurance of at least £1m (through employer ordirectly); - 5.
 Is unbiased and impartial.

-We will consider each case on its facts but we consider that a report is unlikely to be regarded as unbiased and impartial where, for example:
+We will consider each case on its facts but we consider that a competent person is unlikely to be regarded as unbiased and impartial where, for example:

-- The author is, or is an employee of, the owner or heat user; - He or she is related to the owner or heat user; - He or she is contractually obliged to produce reports exclusively for a given owner; - The submission of the report could have a material impact on a significant portion of the author's income.
+- He or she is, or is an employee, of the owner or heat user; - He or she is related to the owner or heat user; - He or she is contractually obliged to author Reports exclusively for a given owner; - The submission of the Report could have a material impact on a significant portion of his or her income.